syncfusion-content/blazor-docs/blazor/file-manager/pagination.md

 ```

-The screenshot below shows the pages sizes dropdown in the File Manager.
+The screenshot below shows the page sizes dropdown in the File Manager.

 ![Pagination in Blazor File Manager](images/blazor-filemanager-pagesize-dropdown.png)